-Mix until combined.
-Add the eggs and vanilla and mix until combined.
-Add the flour and mix until just combined.
-Add the chocolate chips and combine.
+- Add the flour and mix until just combined.
+Add the chocolate chips, white chocolate chips, and peanut butter or butterscotch chips and mix until combined.

 Triple Chip Blondies

-2 cups all-purpose flour, lightly spooned into a measuring cup and leveled with the back of a knife
+- 2 cups 260g all-purpose flour, lightly spooned into a measuring cup and leveled with the back of a knife

-Melt the butter.
-Combine in a large mixing bowl with the brown sugar.
-Add the vanilla and the eggs and beat on medium speed until combined.
-Add the flour and mix until just combined.
-Add the chocolate chips (excluding the 1/3 cup reserved chips), white chocolate chips, and peanut butter or butterscotch chips and mix until combined.
+- Add the flour and mix until just combined.
+Add the chocolate chips, white chocolate chips, and peanut butter or butterscotch chips and mix until combined.

 Would these work with unsalted butter instead?—-> clearly not a baker.
 Thanks!